jtwyckoff26/students-api/README.md

 ```
   - You can then navigate to the browser of your choice and go to localhost (http://127.0.0.1:5000/students)
   - Your options to return the queries are as follows:
-     - "?value=<value>" = Returns group by <value> and count completed assignments,Returns group by <value> and average grade, and Returns group by <value> and count assignments created
+     - "?value=value" = Returns group by value and count completed assignments, Returns group by value and average grade, and Returns group by value and count assignments created
      - "?value=school" = Returns group by school and find percentage of students with more than 1 assignment completed

 ### Additional Info